wvmitchell/git-conflicts/README.md

-There was an old woman who lived in a shoe.
+There was young woman who lived in a tree.
-She had so many children, she didn’t know what to do;
+She had so many dogs, she could not get enough of them;
-She gave them some broth without any bread;
+She gave them some treats after their dinner;
-Then whipped them all soundly and put them to bed.
+Then tucked them all in soundly and put them to bed.